India's 10-year yield spikes as RBI bond-purchase results disappoint

-RBI purchased 250 billion rupees ($3.33 billion) worth of bonds under G-SAP or government securities acquisition programme, under which it has committed to buying 1 trillion rupees worth government paper between April and June to aid the absorption of the centre’s massive 12.06 trillion rupees borrowing in 2021/22.
+RBI purchased 250 billion rupees ($3.33 billion) worth of bonds under G-SAP or government securities acquition programme, under which it has committed to buying 1 trillion rupees worth government paper between April and June to aid the absorbtion of the centre's massive 12.06 trillion rupees borrowing in 2021/22.

 "Traders were hoping the RBI would buy more of the 10-year paper.
 It bought only 75 billion rupees of that bond versus expectations of nearly double that amount," a senior trader at a private bank said.